DARWIN providers can analyze the factors that influence investor divergence and take action to improve it.

-- With current filter: it instantly downloads a CSV file with the data being viewed (only the selected Number of orders will be downloaded).
+- With the current filter: it instantly downloads a CSV file with the data being viewed (only the selected number of orders will be downloaded).

 - By date range: it downloads all the existing orders between 2 dates, with no order number limit but limited to a maximum time range of 12 months.
 It also makes it possible to filter by a specific symbol.
 If the number of orders selected for downloading is high, the download can take between 60 and 120 seconds to be completed.